 Now we’ll do the dodge and burn tool non-destructively without harming the original image.
 Create a new layer and name it ‘Dodge and Burn’.
 Fill this layer with 50% gray color with blend mode changed to Overlay.
 You can see the settings below:

 Activate the Dodge Tool (O).
 Set the Range to Midtones and Exposure about 9-10%.
 Now start lighting up the brighten areas in the image.
 Try to lighten up the highlights parts of the image like the face, body, shoulder and hair but remember on those areas which needed to be brighten.

 Similarly, switch to Burn Tool (O).
-Start darkening the parts of the image which are darken or which needed to be.
-Don’t overdo it because we’ll enhance the effect using adjustment layer in next couple of steps.
-Here you can see how I did it in Normal Mode :
+Start darkening the parts of the image which darkens or which needed to be.
+Don’t overdo it because we’ll enhance the effect using an adjustment layer in next couple of steps.
+Here you can see how I did it in Normal Mode:

-Instead of using this tool you can also use Brush Tool (B) for lightening and darkening the photo.
+Instead of using this tool you can also use Brush Tool (B) for lightening and darken the photo.
 All you’ve to do is to paint with white and black color on the 50% gray filled layer.
-For subtle effect you can lower the opacity and flow of brush.
+For the subtle effect, you can lower the opacity and flow of brush.
 It depends on you both techniques will give the best results but if you are beginner then I recommend using Dodge and Burn Tool first.

 Create a Black/White adjustment layer by clicking on the third icon at the bottom of layer panel or go to Layer > New Adjustment Layer > Black/White.
 You can also use Gradient Map adjustment layer with black/white color.

 Choose the High Contrast Red Filter preset from the presets drop down list.